-The Contributor logs in with their FSA ID and Password
+The Contributor logs in with their Username and Password

-Or - If they don't have an FSA ID Username & Password then they click on "Create Account"
+Or - If they don't have a Username & Password then they click on "Create Account"

 After successfully logging in, the parent is taken to their "My Activity" page.
 The parent sees an invitation to be a contributor on the student's FAFSA form.